sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

 1. Now it should work locally!
 Upload a file to see it added to your bucket.

 1. Push your changes to GitHub, and check your repository on GitHub.
-Make sure your `.env` file is not in the repository.
+Make sure your secrets file is not in the repository.

-1. **If your `.env` was accidentally checked into GitHub, FOLLOW THESE STEPS IMMEDIATELY:**
+1. **If your secret key file was accidentally checked into GitHub, FOLLOW THESE STEPS IMMEDIATELY:**

   * Deactivate and delete the current AWS keys according to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
-  * Remove the `.env` file from your GitHub tracking:  `git rm .env`.
+  * Remove the secrets file from your GitHub tracking:  `git rm .env` or `git rm secrets.sh`.
-  * Commit the change to delete the `.env` file from git, and push to carry that change up to GitHub.
+  * Do a git commit to delete the file from git, and push to carry that change up to GitHub.
 Make sure every collaborator pulls down this change.
-  * **Only after you're sure your environment variable file (`.env`) is not on GitHub**, generate new AWS keys according  to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), and add them to your `.env` file.
+  * **Only after you're sure your secret environment variable file  is not on GitHub**, generate new AWS keys according  to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), and add them to your secrets file.
 Find a secure, off-GitHub way to get your keys to each collaborator.

 ### Copy Environment Variables to Heroku